zhou13/ofxstatement-fidelity/README.md

 Parse Fidelity CSV exports into OFX using the `ofxstatement` plugin system.
 Works with standard History/Accounts_History exports and auto-detects column order from the CSV header.

-NOTE: When downloading csv from fidelity.com, please download one csv for each account. `ofxstatement` does not support outputing account statements.
+NOTE: When downloading csv from fidelity.com, please download one csv for each account. `ofxstatement` does not support outputing multiple account statements.
 Since the csv file does not contain account number this way, you must name your file in the format `History_for_Account_XXXXX.csv`.

 ## Install